Scientific Journal Articles

 [download PDF] -

-Hammond, et al. 2007.
-Communicating risk to smokers: The impact of health warnings on cigarette packages [show abstract ▼] [hide abstract ▲] [access full article]
+Li, et al. 2009.
+Notice on health warning labeling on the cigarette packet in smokers of six cities [show abstract ▼] [hide abstract ▲] [access full article]

 Citation